 Product Rule, Chain Rule & Inverse Functions

-- Chain rule: Your phone’s GPS converts satellite signals → position → speed.
-Each step feeds into the next, just like composite functions.
+- Chain rule: A GPS converts satellite signals to position, then position to speed.
+Each step feeds into the next, forming a composite function.

-- Inverse functions: A thermometer converts temperature → mercury height.
-But you read it backward: mercury height → temperature.
-That’s an inverse function!
+- Inverse functions: A thermometer converts temperature to mercury height, but one reads it in reverse: mercury height to temperature.
+This reversal is an inverse function.

 Topics Covered